 A lovely small tree that produces bitter citrus fruit up to zone 6, although some suggest 5 with protection.
-A very thorny tree with contorted twisted branches giving one of its common names of flying dragon.
-Produces masses of lovely white flowers in early to mid spring that are followed by bright orange citrus fruits which are very aromatic and give the tree an attractive interest.
+A very thorny tree what produces masses of lovely white flowers in early to mid spring that are followed by bright orange citrus fruits which are very aromatic and give the tree an attractive interest.
 The fruits are bitter but can be used in making marmalade and the juice can be used like lemons.
 The fruits are also strongly medicinal.
 Very easy to grow from seed makes an attractive small tree, and takes well to being potted.
 It can also be grown as a protective hedge as nothing will get through the vicious thorns it produces.
 However wildlife love it.
 Pollinators and butterflies flock to the flowers the its a major host Giant Swallowtail butterfly caterpillars and birds love to build their nests in it as is provides so much protection from predators.

 Needs full sun in cooler zones some shade in warmer ones and takes little care once established although a little pruning can make it look more attractive.